Hair Loss and Traditional Chinese Medicine

 Red Light Therapy

-The results have been, dare I say, hair raising!
-Puns aside, I am pretty excited about adding this to my list of services.
-Is being in the hair restoration game a long time dream of mine?
-No not really, but it is kinda fun and opens the door to patient education and treatment of the root issues that caused this in the first place.
+The results have been, dare I say, hair-raising!
+Puns aside, I am excited about adding this to my list of services.
+Is being in the hair restoration game a long-time dream of mine?
+Not really, but it is fun and opens the door to patient education and treatment of the root issues that caused this in the first place.
 (So steady yourself for me asking about the health of your bowel movements.)

 From a Chinese medicine perspective, this pattern corresponded to a deficiency of prenatal Kidney substance and Liver blood, triggered around the onset of her menstrual cycle.
 There was also a secondary pattern of phlegm-damp obstructing circulation and blocking the pores of the scalp.